 He was a ball of energy just like you saw in the movie except he really seemed to have it all together.
 He was really upbeat and friendly.
 I’m really surprised that he didn’t continue to have success in the business.
 His stunt double during the breakdancing segments was a Caucasian dude as opposed to the assumption that it was a Chinese guy.

-Jean-Claude Van Damme’s star appeal
+Jean-Claude Van Damme’s star appeal and sex appeal

 All the gals and some of the guys were GAGA for him.
 I remember that he had a happy and healthy smile which would impress either sex.
 I guess the cliche would be lit up the room.
 He was being touted as the next big action star even as we filmed.
 All the girls were swooning.
 Some of the guys as well.
 He was working on reducing his accent because people were expecting him to be in the next Rocky.
 I think towards the end of filming, he realized that he was a soon-to-be somebody in a low budget flick.
 It was sort of like when I was in Across the Tracks where Brad Pitt was on the brink of stardom and was stuck in a less low budget flick.
 He did not seem happy at all.
 It was only when Last Action Hero came out that most folk realized that Van Damme was on the cusp of stardom.